matomo-org/developer-documentation/docs/tests-github.md

 ## GitHub Action Scripts

-All the GitHub Action build file are locate in `.github/workflows/*.yml`
+All the GitHub Action build files are locate in `.github/workflows/*.yml`

 Each script is triggered by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)